They came to America looking for better lives — and better schools. The results were mixed

 After spending most of the day in mainstream classes, Alisson and her newcomer peers let loose in a class called Culturally and Linguistically Diverse Education.
 It’s the only class explicitly designed to help new immigrants speak English.

-One boy keeps standing on his chair during the lesson, and Wesdyk stops class at least four times to redirect him.
-“Por qué hablas?” she asks him.
-Why are you talking?
-Another time she says, “I need you to stop.”

-The course also demands more of the students, whom Wesdyk presses into pronouncing words in unison and answering questions.
-It’s hard work, and her methods don’t always hit their mark.

 Toward the end of the class, Wesdyk tells the class they are going to do a “whipshare.”
-Google doesn’t know how to translate that, so it just repeats the word in English.
 Each student is to share one of the words they wrote earlier, when the class was identifying English words for each letter of the alphabet.

 When Alisson offers the word “pink” for the letter P, Wesdyk appears surprised and a little flustered.
 “That’s not one of the words I wrote down, but good word.”